nwihardjo/COMP3111/README.md

 ### UML
 General purpose visual modeling language for systems.
 Independent of the software development methodology / process.
-Show essential details while filtering out non-essential ones to focus on the **programming-in-the-large**.
+Show essential details while filtering out non-essential ones to focus on the **programming-in-the-large** (see it from the bigger picture).